Grafrajohn/GrahamArt/_posts/2020-04-01-people-watching-hull.markdown

 {% include image.html url="https://res.cloudinary.com/dtn9ari2r/image/upload/a_exif/v1585740493/blog/2017-11-28_12-59-34_513.jpg" description="The House of Fraser - once offered premium people watching in Hull" %}

-Sadly the people watching potential of Hull was greatly diminished when House of Fraser closed its doors in 2019.
+In an evolving city such as Hull, the opportunities for quality people watching ebb and flow.
+Recently alas the potential of Hull was greatly diminished when House of Fraser closed its doors in 2019.
 This venue had arguably the best people watching spot in Hull - its venerable Cafe Nero, where a range of coffees and additional succulent delights could be purchased.